-A walking embodiment of Samantha Jones- Rachel Sennott stands as an up and coming comedian, actress, and writer- brisking, living, and moving through the New York scene.
+A walking embodiment of Samantha Jones- Rachel Sennott stands as an up and coming comedian, actress, and writer who bricks, lives, and moves gracefully through the New York scene.

 Before Sennott knew she would become a triple threat, she was just a kid who assumed the best out of life.
 Now, as a 20 something adult, she finds herself in the heat of adulthood, learning how to navigate family, career choices, and romantic relationships.
-Her fame on social media helps propels an authentic image to the public, letting everyone in on every intimate and tangible thing in her life.
+Her fame on social media helps propel an authentic image to the public, letting everyone in on every intimate and tangible thing in her life.

 “I've gone through a couple different iterations on Instagram.
 I feel like I'm kind of trying to be a character.
 It’s a blatant sexuality- trying to call attention to it, sort of to the most extreme degree.
 When the quarantine first happened, I [took] a picture of me in a bikini with my laptop, like, ‘Oh, getting dressed for work,’” Sennott said.
 “It’s a joke, but it’s riding the line of who I am in real life.
 A lot of times, guys assume that they know me personally because I tweet jokes about personal things.
 I remain in control of it.”

 Her assumed control on social media allows her to guide her own career, but it also creates a sense of pressure, causing her to create the best material she possibly can.